 3.10 CONVEYANCES-BY EXECUTOR OR OTHER FIDUCIARY

-Yes, when sold in good faith and provided proceedings to contest the will have not been commenced and assuming no rights of spouse under R.C.
+Yes, when conveyed in good faith and provided proceedings to contest the will have not been commenced and assuming no rights of spouse under R.C.
 Sec.
 2106.16 have been exercised, at the date the deed is delivered.
 Good faith is ordinarily presumed.

-(Effective as amended May 18, 1994.
-Originally effective November 1, 1952, and amended May 18, 1972)
+(As amended April 27, 2018.
+Originally effective November 1, 1952, and amended May 18, 1972, and May 18, 1994)

 Is a conveyance defective because a fiduciary signs and acknowledges as an individual?